royalwang/lodash-rs/CONTRIBUTING.md

-# Contributing to lodash-rs
+# Contributing to rust-lodash

-Thank you for your interest in contributing to lodash-rs!
+Thank you for your interest in contributing to rust-lodash!
 This document provides guidelines and information for contributors.

 ## Getting Started